armando-valencia/bitbucket-confetti/README.md

 - Automatic confetti animation when a PR is merged on Bitbucket
 - Manual trigger button for already-merged PRs
-- Three confetti levels: Minimal, A Lot, and A TON
+- Four confetti levels: Minimal, A Lot, A TON, and EXTREME
 - Easy-to-use settings panel
 - Test button to preview confetti effects